 Squeezing Through Suburbia

 To no surprise, those on outer reaches of the city–firmly in suburbia–tend to have longer commutes.
 But what is notable is by how much.
 Take West Seattle: the most commonly reported commute time was 20-24 minutes in central West Seattle–move just a tad further to the westerly Sound-facing neighborhoods and that commute time doubles.
-This highlights the idea that commute time is not just a distance issue, it’s a “stuff between me and work” issue; how many more intersections, small streets, arterials, highways etc. do you need to get through?
+This highlights the idea that commute time is not just a distance issue, it’s a “stuff between me and work” issue; how many more stoplights, small streets, arterials, highways etc. do you need to get through?

 We also see a relative equidistant effect from downtown, spiraling outward like a target–the further from downtown, the longer your commute.
 This is not to say that everyone is heading downtown for work, in fact there are notable vacancies in the central business district as of 2026.
 But it does say something that, generally speaking, the northernmost and southernmost sides of the city have fairly equally rough commutes–one side is not notably worse off than the other.